-1.2 Surface Water Passive Sampling
+1.3 Surface Water Passive Sampling

-SWCA deployed Amplified Geochemical Imaging LLC (AGI) PDSs in both spring complexes to measure trace organic constituents.
+SWCA deployed Amplified Geochemical Imaging LLC PDSs in both spring complexes to measure trace organic constituents.
 Samplers consisted of a sorbent solid phase material that concentrates compounds from the environment.
 Following collection, the analytes of interest were eluted and analyzed by gas chromatography coupled with mass spectrometry (GC-MS).
-The increased contact time associated with long-term deployment of the PDS allowed the analytes to be greatly concentrated beyond what is typically found in water samples.
+The increased contact time associated with long-term deployment of the PDS allows the analytes to be greatly concentrated beyond what is typically found in water samples.
 Therefore, the PDS provides greater sensitivity to trace level constituents.
 Analyzed chemicals can be found in Table 1.

-SWCA deployed PDSs to each of the 12 sample sites for two-week periods in February, April, June, August, October, and December 2017.
-Sample points coincided with surface water collection points from previous years unless prevented by field conditions, and any alterations are discussed in Appendix C.
+SWCA deployed PDSs to each of the 12 sample sites for two-week periods in February, April, June, August, October, and December 2019.
+Sample points coincided with surface water collection points from previous years, unless prevented by field conditions; any deviations are discussed in Appendix B.